roeder/schneller/README.md

 We want to proceed only using the variables containing mean values or standard deviation values.
 The dataset includes a file named `features.txt`, which lists the 561 measurement variable names.
-We read in those variable names and assign them to the corresponding columns of `complete_data`:
+We read in those variable names and assign them to the corresponding column names of `complete_data`:

 ```r
 feature_labels <- read.table('data/features.txt', stringsAsFactors = F)[, 2]